-Osteoarthritis is a condition where cartilage (the protective covering over the ends of your bones) becomes thin and starts to wear away.
+Osteoarthritis is a condition that affects the whole joint including bone, cartilage, ligaments and muscles.
+The area predominantly affected is the cartilage (the protective covering over the ends of your bones), which degenerates, or breaks down.
 This cartilage is what stops the bones in your joints from rubbing against each other.
-Damage to cartilage can cause your joints to:
+Damage to cartilage and surrounding structures can cause your joints to:

 Firstly, make sure you have an accurate diagnosis.
-It is best to visit your general practitioner (doctor) first, to get appropriate tests and to come up with a treatment plan.
+It is best to visit your general practitioner (GP) first, to get appropriate tests and to come up with a treatment plan.

 The best approach to treatment is a team approach.